To historic preservationists, the Thomas Point Shoal Lighthouse was a tempting fixer-upper.

 A more daunting challenge comes from the 12 lighthouses with a "caisson" design.
 These are essentially tall metal tubes set in the water.
 Some are not very accessible, with only a ladder running up the outside.

-In 1960, an electrical fire spread to the lighthouse's propane tanks, causing a massive explosion.
+In 1960, an electrical fire spread to the lighthouse's propane tanks, causing a huge explosion.
 The two Coast Guard keepers escaped in a motorboat just ahead of the flames.

-The light was later automated, but its insides were never fixed up.
+The light was later automated, but its insides were never fixed.
 It was left as an empty metal shell.

 Last year, Queen Anne's County officials wanted to see how difficult it would be to restore the 122-year-old lighthouse.
 They ventured out in a boat and found there was not even a ladder -- it had apparently rusted and fallen into the water.